Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 ![new test set](./img/using_rapise_with_spiratest_guide35.png)

+!!! note
-> **Note:** Unlike manual test cases, automated test cases must be executed within a test set -- they cannot be executed directly from the test case.
+    Unlike manual test cases, automated test cases must be executed within a test set -- they cannot be executed directly from the test case.

 Now click on the hyperlink of our new test set to display the test set details page: